 Examines financial auditing and other assurance services performed by accountants.
 Topics include: auditing standards, legal liability, internal control, sampling theory, auditing procedures for revenues and expenditures, the nature of evidence, and auditing techniques necessary for an independent auditor.
-Prerequisite: ACCT 225.
+Prerequisite: ACCT 211.

-ACCT 340 Taxation (3)
+ACCT 340 Federal Tax I (3)

-Examines federal taxation for individuals and corporations.
-Topics include: an understanding of gross income, deductions, gains and losses, laws and procedures that apply to federal income taxation of individuals, partnerships, Scorporations, and C-corporations, and tax preparation Prerequisite: BUSN 220.
+An examination of the federal income tax law and its application to individuals.
+Topics include: an understanding of gross income, deductions, gains and losses, laws and procedures that apply to federal income taxation of individuals and individually taxed business entities.
+Prerequisite: ACCT 211.